cdonke/CrackingTheCodingInterview/Hints.md

 ### 97 <a name="97"></a>
 What is the relationship between the "insert character" option and the "remove character" option?
 Do these need to be two separate checks?

+### 102 <a name="102"></a>
+You probably need some data storage to maintain a list of the rows and columns that need to be zeroed.
+Can you reduce the additional space usage to 0(1) by using the matrix itself for data storage?

 ### 110 <a name="110"></a>
 Be careful that you aren't repeatedly concatenating strings together.
 This can be very inefficient.